SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 and automatically become ``nil`` when the instance they reference is deallocated.
 This enables you to check for their existence within the closure's body.

-..
-FIXME: The above needs to not frame in terms of nullability.
+.. <rdar://problem/28812110> Reframe discussion of weak/unowned closure capture in terms of object graph

 .. note::